Last Updated on March 9, 2025

 65 miles (85 km) / one hour

-The drive from Killarney to the town of Dingle should only be a one-hour journey.
+The drive from Killarney to Dingle should only take one hour.
 I turned it into two by often stopping to admire the scenery on my circuitous route across the beautiful County Kerry countryside.

 The town of Dingle is minuscule compared to Killarney, but that’s part of its charm.
-A little fishing port on a peninsula (that’s smaller than the Ring of Kerry) jutting into the Atlantic, one of its attractions is its multi-colored buildings and laid-back atmosphere.
+A little fishing port on a peninsula (smaller than the Ring of Kerry) jutting into the Atlantic, one of its attractions is its multi-colored buildings and laid-back atmosphere.

-A far more significant attraction, however, is its stunning scenery.
+However, a far more significant attraction is its stunning scenery.
 In fact, the Dingle Peninsula showcases Ireland’s beauty.

 The Irish Examiner credited the film “with kick-starting Dingle, and indeed Irish, tourism through a three-hour international advert worth its weight in gold…” Go see for yourself.